 Estimated value of goods and services is $3,960

-- Two premier tables of ten
+- Two top priority tables of ten

 - Complimentary parking for ten vehicles